tangyiyong/xamarin-macios/docs/website/mmp-errors.md

 ### <a name="MM0114">MM0114: Hybrid AOT compilation requires all assemblies to be AOT compiled.

+### <a name="MM0129"/>MM0129: No assemblies found.
+You should provide at least one assembly.

+When running --runregistrar, at least one assembly should be provided.

+### <a name="MM0130"/>MM0130: Product assembly '{0}' not found in assembly list: '{1}'

+When running --runregistrar, the assembly list should include the product assembly, Xamarin.Mac, XamMac.

 # MM1xxx: file copy / symlinks (project related)

 ### <a name="MM1034">MM1034: Could not create symlink '{file}' -> '{target}': error {number}